-We hereby consent to the incorporation by reference in this Registration Statement on Form S-4 of our report dated August 22, 1996 appearing in the annual report on Form 10-K of Jack Henry & Associates, Inc. for the year ended June 30, 1998, and to the reference to our Firm under the caption "Experts" in the Prospectus that is a part of this Registration Statement.
+We hereby consent to the incorporation by reference in this Amendment Number 1 to Registration Statement on Form S-4 (SEC File Number 333-66185) of our report dated August 22, 1996 appearing in the annual report on Form 10-K of Jack Henry & Associates, Inc. for the year ended June 30, 1998, and to the reference to our Firm under the caption "Experts" in the Prospectus that is a part of this Registration Statement.